Leans-Unturned/horde_server/README.md

 }
 ```

-Now you need to run the server to generate the configurations, change the ``PlayersFolder`` and ``LevelName`` Configurations so the plugin can handle player disconnections correctly, also enable ``DebugPlayerPosition`` for the next step.
+Now you need to run the server to generate the configurations, change the ``PlayersFolder`` and ``LevelName`` Configurations so the plugin can handle player disconnections correctly.

+Update the configurations, from the template or create one.

 ### The next step is for configurating a new map for horde server
 - The player spawn should be the map lobby.
 (The real spawn will be set in plugin configuration)